apache/arrow-site/powered_by.md

   genomic, clinical, images, sensor, environmental, and IoT data - all in one analytical platform.
 [SciDB streaming][22] and [accelerated_io_tools][24] are powered by Apache Arrow.
+* **[TileDB][32]:** TileDB is an open-source, cloud-optimized engine for storing and accessing dense/sparse multi-dimensional arrays and dataframes.
+It is an embeddable C++ library that works on Linux, macOS, and Windows, which comes with numerous APIs and integrations.
+We use Arrow in our [TileDB-VCF][33] project for genomics to achieve zero-copying when accessing TileDB data from Spark and Dask.
 * **[Turbodbc][4]:** Python module to access relational databases via the Open Database Connectivity (ODBC) interface.
 It provides the ability to return Arrow Tables and RecordBatches in addition to the Python Database API